Hailong-Zheng/StemnessIndex/README.md

 The example is the gene expression profile of GSE85331 from database Gene Expression Omnibus (GEO)
 # Data input
 Exp, a dataframe with gene expression profiles data values, samples in columns, genes in rows, rownames corresponding to Entrez IDs.
-The CMSgenepairs can be well applied to Affymetrix Array data (Series Matrix File) and RNA-seq data (RPKM).
+The StemnessIndex can be well applied to Illumina Array data and RNA-seq data (RPKM).

 # Contact email
 Please don't hesitate to address comments/questions/suggestions regarding this R package to: